BMDSoftware/dicoogle-push-event/README.md

 # Test

 Send a few images, for instance using dicom-rs, to the Dicoogle.
+In this example, make sure you send MR images.

 ```bash
 dicom-storescu DICOOGLE-STORAGE@localhost:6666 I_00002